aladdinpersson/Machine-Learning-Collection/README.md

 # Machine Learning Collection
 In this repository I will be uploading everything machine learning related.
 I try to make the code as clear as possible, and the goal is be to used as a lookup to solve specific problems.
 For most I have also done video explanations on youtube to make it easier to follow the code if you're a beginner, and for a few I've done the derivations on my blog.
 If you got any questions add an issue or would like to add an algorithm do a PR!
 This repository is contribution friendly :smiley:

-:white_check_mark:: Algorithm is tested  \
-:small_red_triangle:: Algorithm is not tested
+:white_check_mark: :small_red_triangle:: Algorithm is tested/untested

 ## Machine Learning Contents
 * [![Youtube Link][logo]](https://youtu.be/pCCUnoes1Po) &nbsp; [Linear Regression](https://github.com/AladdinPerzon/Machine-Learning-Collection/blob/master/ML/LinearRegression/linear_regression_gradient_descent.py) **- With Gradient Descent** :white_check_mark: [:scroll:](https://aladdinperzon.github.io/2020/03/25/Linear-Regression/)